 The NAI Privacy Disclosures Scanner scans member companies' web pages for privacy policy and other disclosure modifications, as well as errors in accessing those pages.
-These scans help NAI staff identify a variety of potential compliance issues, including incomplete or missing disclosures and broken links or non-conforming Opt-Out Mechanisms.
+These scans help NAI staff identify a variety of potential compliance issues, including incomplete or missing disclosures and broken links.
 NAI staff works with members to promptly address such inconsistencies.